-Two-time Canadian Collegiate Athletic Association National Champion Vicky Tessier will be inducted into the CCAA Hall of Fame in the Athlete Category.
+Two-time Canadian Collegiate Athletic Association National Champion Vicky Tessier was inducted into the CCAA Hall of Fame in the Athlete Category.

 Tessier led the Indiennes d’Ahuntsic to back-to-back CCAA titles in Women’s Basketball in 1991 and 1992.
 She was named tournament most valuable player at the 1992 CCAA Basketball National Championships, hosted by Seneca College in Toronto, ON.